10 Best Leathers for Boots & Shoes

 Best Suede: C.F.
 Stead

 The best suede, waxed or otherwise, comes from C.F.
-Stead, a world famous tannery located in Leeds, England.
+Stead, a world-famous tannery located in Leeds, England.
+You can see Stridewise’s visit there in the video above.
 Founded in the 1890s, C.F.
-Stead has maintained a towering presence in the footwear industry and has many high profile partnerships with companies like Clarks, Adidas, and Dr. Martens.
+Stead has maintained a towering presence in the footwear industry and makes everything from the cheap suede on Clarks Desert Boots to what’s typically thought of as the world’s best suede: Janus Calf.

 Pros